ghesio/design-pattern/design_principles.md

 **Change** is the only constant thing in a programmer's life.

 - you released a video game for Windows - now you need to write a MacOS version
-- you createad nice GUI framework with square - now you now need to implement round ones
+- you created nice GUI framework with square buttons - now you now need to implement round ones
 - your ecommerce site sends email to customers - now you need to call them using VOIP

 There are several reason for this to happens.